 ALEX: Yes.
 Yes.
 So, so much of what we get to do at the Sparkle Bar is about an experience and creating something that’s memorable.
 People are giving us their time—the most valuable kind of currency.
 And so when we think about that, it’s super, super important that we think about the details that they might consider.
 Even if it’s not something that we face.

-Our chairs are a good example of this, because you know, we are very intentional about the chairs we selected.
-So that no matter who you were, you would feel comfortable, feeling supported in the seat that you were sitting in.
+Our chairs are a good example of this, because you know, we are very intentional about the chairs we’ve selected.
+So that no matter who you were, you would feel comfortable and feel supported in the seat that you were sitting in.
 So that the application and experience that you had with us while at the Sparkle Bar was pleasant.
-Whether you were a child’s size or you were larger, it was very important for us to make sure that everyone felt comfortable in our space.
+Whether you were a child’s size or you were larger, it was very important for us to make sure that everyone feels comfortable in our space.
 And so things like that.
 Just that little extra touch.

 EMILY: I know you opened with the intention to be inclusive and you’ve also made changes along the way to meet client needs.
 Talk to me about how you as a business owner identify client needs and then make decisions regarding your business to address this?

 ALEX: Yes, anticipating client needs is important.